Most Recent Substantive Updates: September 26, 2023

-Will Apogee students need to be tested for Covid-19 before joining an Apogee trip?
+Will my child need to be tested for Covid-19 before their Apogee program?

 Will Apogee students need to wear a face covering or physically distance while on trip?

-How do I stay informed about your thoughts and decisions with regard to the Covid-19 pandemic?
+How do I stay informed about Apogee’s decisions around 2023 programming with regard to the Covid-19 pandemic?

 We will be assessing and making programming decisions as circumstances warrant.
-We will do our best to keep our enrolled and prospective families informed in a timely manner through email and with regular updates to this webpage.
-If you are a prospective family and would like to be included on our email list, please reach out to us at firstname.lastname@example.org or at 207.725.7025.
+We will do our best to keep our enrolled families informed in a timely manner through email and with regular updates to this webpage.